 It’s such a tremendous water-based paint suitable for wood stairs and concrete.
 The paint is durable and rolls on just like a charm.
 Make sure you buy a base layer ( primer) because it pays to get it right the first time.

-It gives the surfaces a durable satin finish that weather and scratching.
+It gives the surfaces a durable satin finish that weather and scratches.
 Nonetheless, if you are looking for the paint you can use on your car park or garage door, look for another option.

 What We Liked Most